blueskinlizard/blueskinlizard/README.md

 - Can **solve a Rubik’s Cube in under 20 seconds** 🧩
 - My favorite programming language is **C#**
 - I occasionally work on **game development in Unity**
+- Currently prototyping a framework for Unity games in python — stay tuned👀